chnejohnson/A-simple-ICO-smart-contract-and-Vue-front-end/README.md

 2. [Ganache CLI](https://truffleframework.com/ganache)
 3. run `npm install -g truffle` on your terminal to install Truffle globally.

-Then I would tell you how to run virtual nodes on your computer so that you can operate the demo on the front-end.
-First of all, open up Ganachi so that you have 10 virtual nodes on your machine, and then you should compile the contracts and migrate  to the Ganache server by Truffle.
+Let's start to run virtual nodes on your computer so that you can operate the demo on the front-end.
+First of all, opening up Ganache you would have some virtual nodes on your machine (you should set the port number as 8545 instead of 7545 by default or change port number on truffle-config.js), and then you can compile the contracts and migrate to the Ganache server by Truffle.
 Open up terminal in the project and run

 `truffle compile` ,